IIITLucknowSWEngg/CSAICSABTeam009/Software_Methodology.md

-### **Methodology for Developing a Spotify Clone**
+### **Methodology for Developing a Spotify Compitetor**

-Creating a Spotify clone requires a strategic development methodology focused on flexibility, scalability, and continuous improvement.
+Creating a Spotify Compitetor requires a strategic development methodology focused on flexibility, scalability, and continuous improvement.
 Below is an overview of the key steps involved:

 ---